ibm-cloud-docs/codeengine/cmd_defs.md

 Use configmap commands to create, display details, update, and delete configmaps.
 {: shortdesc}

 You can use either `configmap` or `cm` in your configmap commands.
-To see CLI help for the configmap commands, run `ibmcloud ce configmap`.
+To see CLI help for the configmap commands, run `ibmcloud ce configmap -h`.
 {: tip}